 Business travellers need travel insurance that steps up to the plate when it's called upon.
 Often moving between countries on tight time scales, business travellers don't have the time to wait around until their luggage arrives so need to be able to replace missing items fast.

 Typically, Business Travel insurance policies provide loss, theft or damage cover for mobile phones, tablets and computers, suits and business attire as well as other essentials such as travel documents.

 Whilst the cheapest policies only tend to offer the kind of cover you would get on a standard family travel insurance policy (and be aware that some will only cover business items owned by the policyholder rather than those of the business) if you pay a little more you can find that a lot of specific business risks are covered.

-For example policies offering a 'Optional Business Upgrade' are likely to offer some or all the following:
+For example policies offering an 'Optional Business Upgrade' are likely to offer some or all of the following:

 For those who are making frequent trips, an annual multi trip policy makes sense.
 These allow you to take as many trips as required within the policy term (although policies will limit the maximum length of each trip - usually around 31 days - but ample for most business trips).